davidpagnon/Sports2D/README.md

 </br>

 > **`Announcements:`**
+> - Easier, lighter, faster installation, with marker augmentation and inverse kinematics available by default! **New in v0.8.31!**
 > - Compensate for floor angle, floor height, depth perspective effects, generate a calibration file **New in v0.8.25!**
 > - Select only the persons you want to analyze **New in v0.8!**
 > - MarkerAugmentation and Inverse Kinematics for accurate 3D motion with OpenSim. **New in v0.7!**